dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 2. <b>Proposing. </b>
    The leader leader(r) of view(r) waits to deliver F+1 vote(r-1) messages or 2F+1 complaint(r-1) messages, and then invokes setInfo(r).
-     Thereafter, the next transmission by the leader will carry the new view number, hence become proposal(r) (as well as vote(r)).
+     Thereafter, the next transmission by the leader will carry the new view number, hence become proposal(r) (as well as its vote(r)).

 3. <b>Voting.</b>
    Each party p other than the leader waits to deliver proposal(r) from leader(r) and then invokes setInfo(r).